 Gokceada camping areas are generally located on the coastline.
 You can find paid camping areas in Yildiz Bay in the north, Kefalos in the southeast, and Ugurlu in the southwest.

 Gokceada is also very rich in terms of free camping areas.
-It is possible to stay free of charge, especially around Eselek Beach, Yildiz Bay, Ugurlu, and Secret Harbor (Gizli Liman).
+It is possible to stay free of charge, especially around Eselek Beach, Yildiz Bay, Ugurlu, and Secret Harbor (Gizli Liman), Kefalos, and Laz Bay.
 It is not possible to find any facilities in the camps you will make in these regions, so be sure to do all your shopping before you go to your campsite.

 Sunset in Gokceada

 In Pinarbasi, which is another great option for watching the sunset in Gokceada, you cannot watch the sunset directly from the opposite side, but you can still sit and relax against a unique view.
-There is also a small tea garden located here.
+There is also a small tea garden located here under the ancient plane tree.
 If you wish, you can sip your tea here.